gap-packages/francy/js/README.md

 # Contribute

-Bug fixing, new features or new Renderers, contributions are welcome!
-This section provides basic information in order to start contributing to the Javascript code base.
+Bug fixing, new features or new Renderers, are welcome!
+This section provides basic information to start contributing to the Javascript code base.

 ## Development